LOS GEHT!

 TRANSPORT

 Google Maps Offline.
-I recommend downloading Google Maps Offline for Sri Lanka on your smartphone before you leave.
+I recommend downloading Google Maps Offline for Sri Lanka on your phone before you leave.
 It allows you to navigate via GPS without mobile internet.
-This helped me a lot in Sri Lanka to get from A to B. Especially because many roads are in smaller towns.
-Especially because many roads in smaller towns are not signposted by name.
+This helped me a lot in Sri Lanka to get from A to B. Especially because many roads in smaller towns are not signposted by name.
 It's also very handy when you take a taxi or a rickshaw.
 With the help of Google Maps, you can check in advance how many kilometres the route is and calculate how much the ride should cost.
 Even names of places like landmarks and restaurants are usually stored in Google Maps Offline.

 Here you can find a guide for installation and use: https://www.heise.de/tipps-tricks/Google-Maps-offline-nutzen-so-geht-s-3945723.html